 In section B there is a choice of four British depth studies incorporating the study of a specific historical environment.
 We study Elizabethan England.

 How have our KS4 pupils progressed so far?

 The skills that you started to learn in Years 7 and 8 will be developed in Years 9, 10 and 11.
 The skills of evaluation, interpretation and analysis are needed in every subject across the curriculum.
 Results, data and statistics in Maths and Science are interpreted and poems in English are evaluated and interpreted for example.

 Careers include: Teacher, Archivist, Costume Designer, Museum Worker, Archaeologist, Travel Agent, Antiques Dealer, Civil Service, The law, Local Government, Politics, Journalism and Market Research.
 There are a wide variety of jobs because of the skills learned from the course.

 Accommodation & Resources

 History forms part of the Humanities Faculty.
 The faculty occupies eight rooms and we have recently moved into a brand new state of the art building.
-Each room is fitted with an interactive whiteboard, access to the internet and the facility to play dvds.
-The faculty is well resourced with a range of textbooks and dvds.
+Each room is fitted with an interactive touchscreen, access to the internet and the facility to play DVDs.
+The faculty is well resourced with a range of textbooks and DVDs.
 Each pupil on the GCSE history course has their own text book and access to other resources.

 The history department seeks to fulfil the potential of all pupils at both key stages.
 We seek to instil in them an appreciation of the importance of history in helping them to understand and explain the world around them.
 Through the study of history we hope to enable them to take a positive place in society as fully rounded and aware individuals.